Mona Singh: Web series career

 In 2018, Singh ventured into web world with her portrayal of Ananya in Kehne Ko Humsafar Hain.
 That year she also starred in The Viral Fever and Netflix series Yeh Meri Family.
 In 2019, she was seen in ZEE5 and ALT Balaji series Mission Over Mars.
 She next appeared in Black Widows on ZEE5.

+In 2023, Singh appeared in the Zoya Akhtar created Made In Heaven as Bulbul Jauhari.
+Singh played the role of an auditor attempting to bring the company out of debt whilst simultaneously handling a police case against her son.
+She received critical acclaim for her role from critics and audiences alike.
+Singh next appeared in a brief but pivotal role as a doctor in Netflix's Kaala Paani.
+Her performance was well received by critics.

 Film career

 Singh made her film debut in 2009 with the supporting and important character of Mona Sahastrabuddhe in Rajkumar Hirani's Hindi satirical comedy 3 Idiots, which became one of the highest grossing Indian films with a global accumulation of about ₹4 billion.
 She next appeared in Utt Pataang, Zed Plus and Amavas.